w3c/wot/minutes/main/20251008/Readme.txt

 Team Updates and Service Access

 The team discussed technical issues preventing access to certain services and minutes from the previous meeting, with Dave indicating these would be temporary and resolved soon.
 They reviewed the October 1st meeting minutes, which Ben shared, and approved their publication.
 The group noted that Philippa is engaged but has limited availability, so Dave is serving as the interim team contact, and they are still seeking a permanent replacement.
-They also mentioned the new logo rollout received mixed reactions, PPAC planning is ongoing, and the PCUA Community Group Meeting has been announced, with Smart City taking a break until TPAC.
+They also mentioned the new logo rollout received mixed reactions, TPAC planning is ongoing, and the OPC UA Community Group Meeting has been announced, with Smart City taking a break until TPAC.

 AI Meeting Minutes Transition Plan